Daniel6/CompArchFA15/FinalProject/diary.md

 ###12/4
 Today we sat down and sketched out a schematic for the entire processor, determining the exact placement of muxes and stuff.
 This also included definig control signals.

+###12/5
+Today we finished off the 4-core tests for the register file and made some stuff.
+We made the mux-chain module that will be used to decide what address to jump to when cores get jump instructions.
+We made some tests for the execution cores and data memory modules and control table.
+We will be able to integrate all these modules soon.